-- Shut off the engine.
+- Shut off the engine

 - Wear work gloves to protect your hands.

+- Press down the trigger interlock in order to disengage the chain brake.

 - The chain must fit snugly against the underside of the bar and it must still be possible to pull the chain along the bar by hand.

 - If necessary, retension the chain.